vultures

 2. That picture is giving me the creeps.
 Eugh, they are an unnerving animal for sure.

-3. David Benbow says:
+3. David Benbow's avatar David Benbow says:

 Blech!
 You can keep your vultures in Texas.
 I’ll take Minnesota’s bald eagles any day.
 Much more inspiring.